goshansp/rhel-edge/README.md

 # ADR

 ## ADR root user
-There is root user without password.
+There is a `develop` user without password.
 It was needed because without a user sysuser would not properly comission `hp`.

 ## XFS vs. EXT4
 Because happy path and scalability.
 Can not be shrinked.

 ## Where to put config?
 Blueprint vs Image
 Image because blueprint only ships for installation.
 No Upgrade path.

-## No secrets in image
-Nobrainer.

 ## Rebase Ostree-Container
 Ostree Commit and Containers seem not to allow for upgrade path as of 12.09.2025 - hence we redeploy.